 Returning to work and injury management plans

-Where a worker suffers a significant injury, the injury management co-ordinator assigned to them must ensure there is a plan for coordinating and managing the worker's treatment, rehabilitation and return to work.
+Where a worker suffers a significant injury (one that requires, or is likely to require, the worker to have 5 days or more of total or partial incapacity), the injury management co-ordinator assigned to them must ensure there is a plan for coordinating and managing the worker's treatment, rehabilitation and return to work.

 Types of plans